FTLam11/fronk-tolks/elixir-intro.md

 ## What happened to iteration?

 * We often use iteration to loop through collections and perform work
-* Though Elixir doesn't have loops... 😰, it has lots of fun though...
+* Elixir cant use iteration... 😰, it must rely on recursion to loop through collections
 * We can use higher-order functions which abstract away recursive functions

 ```elixir